CGCL-codes/XGCN_library/docs/source/index.rst

 XGCN is a light-weight and easy-to-use library for large-scale Graph Neural Network (GNN) embedding, aiming at helping researchers to quickly embed million-scale graphs in a single-machine environment.

 XGCN includes xGCN - an implementation for the TheWebConf 2023 paper:
 **xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction**.
 Our repository is available at: https://github.com/xiransong/xGCN .

+XGCN now focuses on embedding models for **social link prediction** (also knows as friend recommendation) and **user-item link prediction** (i.e. the classic recommendation task), where each node in the graph is assigned a learnable ID embedding.
+Other tasks like node classification can also be easily added into our framework.

 **Features**:

+- Large-scale GNN embedding
+   XGCN targets at constructing GNN embedding models that can easily run on million-scale graphs in a single-machine environment.
+   Many official GNN implementations (e.g. LightGCN, UltraGCN) mainly consider small datasets and have difficulties on processing large graphs.
+   In XGCN, by fully utilizing DGL and PyTorch's mechanism, we not only reproduce a series of GNNs that have better scalability, but also provide a platform to create and train your own large-scale models.

+   We evaluate several open-source implementations by generating graphs of different scales (from 160k nodes to 2 million nodes) and recording the training speed under the same hyper-parameters.
+   The results are shown in the figures below.
+   We observe that XGCN have much better efficiency on million-scale graphs.
+   **(to add figure)**

 - xGCN - a brand new GNN embedding model
+   XGCN includes xGCN - an implementation for the TheWebConf 2023 paper:
-   XGCN present an implementation of xGCN, which achieves best accuracy and efficiency over recent existing models on large graphs, including an industrial dataset with 100 million nodes.
+   **xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction** - which achieves remarkable accuracy and efficiency on large graphs, including an industrial dataset with 100 million nodes.
 Some results are as follows:

 .. image:: asset/xgcn_fig1.jpg
   :width: 500